mahlaranjeet/mahlaranjeet/README.md

 - 👋 Hi, I’m @mahlaranjeet
-- 👀 I’m interested in learning multiomics
+- 👀 The interest lies with AI and ML
-- 🌱 I’m currently learning scRNASeq and ATAC-Seq
+- 🌱 scRNASeq and ATAC-Seq, spatial transcriptomics, VDJ repertoire analysis, multi-omics
-- 💞️ I’m looking to collaborate on B cells reportire analysis and cell dynamics in time course
+- 💞️ B cell repertoire dynamics in autoimmune disease over the course of time.
-- 📫 How to reach me ...
+- 📫 You can reach to me at ranjeet@iiserb.ac.in; ranjeet.mahla@kennedy.ox.ac.uk; or at mahlaranjeet@gmial.com; or WhatsApp at +91-9589081337

 <!---
 mahlaranjeet/mahlaranjeet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.